Up to 50% off sofas & mattresses — limited‑time deals.

 • Households that host overnight guests fairly often.

-• Apartments where one piece needs to handle both lounging and sleeping.
+• Apartments or multi-use rooms where one piece needs to do more than one job.

-• Shoppers who want the sleeper function but don’t want a dedicated pullout sofa.
+• Shoppers who want sleeper function without choosing a standard pullout sofa.

 Where it falls short

-• It still takes real floor space—measure carefully before committing.
+• It still takes real floor space, especially once the bed is open.

-• If you strongly prefer very firm seating, the cushion feel may read as too relaxed.
+• If you strongly prefer very firm seating, the cushion feel may be too relaxed.

 Avenger Power Reclining Sofa

-Avenger is the most straightforward comfort-and-features choice.
-It’s built for daily TV time, with a power recline that’s easy to use and the kind of built-in conveniences (like cup holders and a USB port) that actually get used.
+Avenger is the most direct comfort-and-features choice.
+It is built for daily TV time, with smooth power recline and practical details—especially the cup holders and USB port—that we actually used during testing.

 Our Testing Experience